-Obviously, if you have a higher education degree and if you have a teaching certificate this can be looked at more favorably.
-Your degree does not need to be in English or English language or in education in order to apply.
+Obviously, if you have a higher education degree and if you have a teaching certificate, this can be looked at more favorably.
+Your degree does not need to be in English, the English language, or education in order to apply.

 Peak hours vary based on your time zone.
 For an idea, you can find out how many hours time difference there is between where you live and where Beijing time is.
 (Use a search engine such a Google and type "What time is it in Beijing?")

 The pay rate varies based on your experience and your performance during your initial interview.
-Most teachers make $7 to $9 dollars PER CLASS, which means a minimum of $14 to $18 an hour.
+Most teachers make $7–9 dollars per class, which means a minimum of $14–18 an hour.
 There are also monthly bonuses and incentives that are easy to earn, making your base pay rate per hour two or more dollars above your initial rate.

 How Do I Apply?

 Applying only takes a few moments.
 When I decided to apply, I told myself that I had nothing more to lose than a few minutes of my time filling out the information.